Bylaws of the Eastern Athletic Trainers' Association, Inc

 Article 5.0 EATA Executive Board

 The EATA President, President-Elect, Immediate Past President, Secretary and Treasurer will gain seats upon being elected by the combined District 1 and District 2 Certified membership of the NATA as set forth in Articles 7.2, 7.3 and 7.4.
 The District 1 officers will gain seats upon being elected by District 1 voting membership.
 The District 2 officers will gain seats upon being elected by District 2 voting membership.
-No officer can hold a seat on the Executive Board without being a Certified member of the NATA.
+No officer can hold a seat on the Executive Board without being a Certified or Certified Retired member of the NATA.

-The Executive Board shall govern by majority vote and make rules and regulations to manage the interests of the EATA and fill any EATA Executive Board position as set forth by Article 7.7 of theses Bylaws or committee vacancies as set forth by Article 10.2 of these Bylaws.
+The Executive Board shall govern by majority vote and make rules and regulations to manage the interests of the EATA and fill any EATA Executive Board position as set forth by Article 7.7 of these Bylaws or committee vacancies as set forth by Article 10.2 of these Bylaws.

 A. There shall be at least bi-annual meetings of the Association’s Executive Board.
 All meetings shall be called by the EATA President.

-B. Members of the Association’s Executive Board may participate in a meeting by telephone conference call or similar communications equipment by which all persons participating in the meeting can hear each other and in turn speak.
+B. Members of the Association’s Executive Board may participate in a meeting by telephone conference call or similar communications equipment by which all persons participating in the meeting can hear each other and, in turn, speak.
 Such participation in a meeting shall constitute presence at the meeting.

 C. Each seat of the Executive Board shall have one vote.
 A simple majority will be required to approve any motion.